BroadbandForum/usp-test/0-introduction.md

 ### Release 1.0.2

 * Fixed tests 1.16 and 1.21 to use the correct error codes
-* Fixed test 1.20 to only check for at least one erro.
+* Fixed test 1.20 to only check for at least one error.
 * Fixed test 4.1 to include "OnBoardRequest()" as a conditional requirement.
 * Fixed test 1.32 to use new DeleteResp logic.
 * Fixed tests 1.73, 1.74, 1.75 to use new GetSupportedDM first_level_only logic.